Security

 Who actually performs the testing?

-It is co-delivered with our partner Lorikeet Security, who specialize in offensive and adversarial testing including LLM red teaming.
+It is delivered with our partner Lorikeet Security, who specialize in offensive and adversarial testing including LLM red teaming.
 You get that offensive depth plus our governance and remediation context.

 Can you test agents that call tools or take actions?